IBM/aspera-cli/README.erb.md

 ## Requirements

-`aslmcli` maybe used as a simple hot folder engine.
+<%=tool%> maybe used as a simple hot folder engine.
 A hot folder being defined as a tool that:

 * locally (or remotely) detects new files in a top folder
 * send detected files to a remote (respectively, local) repository